Veridise/veridise-docs/zkvanguard/detectors/unused-subcmps.md

 ### SaaS Usage

-The NDW detector is invoked by selecting "Unused subcomponents" (`unused-subcmps`) in the Detector selection during the tool configuration step.
+The USC detector is invoked by selecting "Unused subcomponents" (`unused-subcmps`) in the Detector selection during the tool configuration step.

 ### Command-line Usage